 In 2019, HMRC updated its plan to include punitive penalties for those who fail to report their offshore accounts.

-Why do you need to Declare Foreign Bank Account to HMRC?
+Why do you need to Declare it to HMRC?

 - Avoid high penalties - HMRC has advised UK taxpayers that declaring foreign bank accounts or offshore assets is required for the UK residents.
 Penalties can be charged if legal authorities come into force.